 At the top right of the MODX Manager, click/hover on the cog icon to reveal the menu.

 From the cog menu, click on System Settings and you'll be taken to a page with a grid of various settings and their values.

 In the field at the top right of the grid that has the placeholder text of Search by key… enter "SMTP" (without the quotation marks) as this will filter all the settings you need.

 Complete the setup of your SMTP settings for your ESP as follows:

-- SMTP Port should usually be set to 587, or an alternate port provided by your ESP
+- SMTP Port should usually be 587, or an alternate port your ESP provided

 - SMTP Connection Prefix should usually be set to